GettingMarried/GMWiki/RSVP-data-structure.md

     { /** guest 2 */ },
     // ...
   ],
-  "message": {
+  // (Note) "message" is null if the there's no message filled in by the guest "message": {
     // (FE constraint) - Leave "id" null
     // (BE constraint) - It is automatically populated by doctrine on persist